The m\'enage problem with a known mathematician: Introduction

+which became well known after development of the rook theory \cite{5}, ch.
+7,8.
+In Section 2 we give also a one-to-one correspondence between $H_n$ and $U_n.$ In 1934, Touchard \cite{8} found a remarkable explicit formula

-A beautiful proof of (\ref{1.4} with help of the rook technique one can find in \cite{5}.
-The first terms of the sequence $\{U_n\},$ for $n\geq2,$ are (cf. \cite{8})
+A beautiful proof of (\ref{1.4}) with help of the "rook technique" one can find in \cite{5}.
+The first terms of the sequence $\{U_n\},$ for $n\geq2,$ are (cf. A000179 in \cite{7})

-Note that formulas for $U_n$ in other forms are given by Wayman and Moser \cite{10} and Shevelev \cite{6}.
-In the present paper we study the following problem. \begin{problem} A known mathematician N found himself with his wife among the guests, which were $n(>=3)$ married couples.
-After seating the ladies on every other chair at a circular table, N was the first offered to choose an arbitrary chair but not side by side with his wife.
-To find the number of ways of seating of other men, after N chose a chair, under the condition that no husband is beside his wife. \end{problem} We also discuss a close problem: \begin{problem} For which values of $n$ the number of ways of seating of other men in Problem $\ref{pr2}$ does not depend on a choice by mathematician N his chair? \end{problem}
+Note that formulas for $U_n$ in other forms are given by Wayman and Moser \cite{9} and Shevelev \cite{6}.
+In the present paper we study the following problem. \begin{problem} Let one from n married couples in the m\'{e}nage problem (see Problem \ref{pr1}) be a couple of $M$ and his wife.
+After the ladies are seated at every other chair, $M$ is the first man allowed to choose one of the remaining chairs.
+To find the number of ways of seating the other men, with no man seated next to his wife, if $M$ chooses the chair that is $d$ seats clockwise from his wife's chair. \end{problem}